 A challenge to catalyse corporate social investment with matched investment from Big Society Capital

 This year's Business Impact Challenge was launched on 25 February 2016.
-It is a tailored programme that helps companies develop and accelerate ideas that generate profit while achieving positive social impact.
+It is a tailored programme that helps companies develop social investment ideas with matched funding from Big Society Capital.

 "Shared value is not social responsibility, philanthropy or even sustainability, but a new way to achieve economic success.
 It is not on the margin of what companies do but at the centre."